meerpeer/Philosophers/README.md

 42 project to learn the basics of threads.

 Eat, Sleep, Spaghetti, repeat.
 This project is about learning how threads work by precisely timing a group of philosophers on when to pick up forks and eat spaghetti without dying from hunger.
 A variation on the [philosophers dining problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem).
+This is a school project and we were given some additional limits, like the philosophers not being able to communicate and a limited set of allowed external functions.

-This is a school project and we were given limits on the **allowed external functions**:
+**Allowed external functions**:

  memset, printf, malloc, free, write, usleep, gettimeofday, pthread_create,